wf8/anc_state_validation/README.md

-# Validating RevBayes joint ancestral state estimation
+# Validating ancestral state estimates for SSE model in RevBayes

 This code repository
-contains scripts to validate the Monte Carlo method of ancestral state estimation for SSE models implemented in [RevBayes](http://revbayes.com) against the analytical marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/).
+contains scripts to validate the Monte Carlo method of ancestral state estimation for SSE models implemented we in [RevBayes](http://revbayes.com) (H&ouml;hna et al. 2016) against the analytical marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/) (FitzJohn 2012).

-Although the closest model to ChromoSSE implemented in diversitree is ClaSSE, ancestral state estimation for ClaSSE is not implemented in diversitree.
+Although the closest model to ChromoSSE implemented in diversitree is ClaSSE (Goldberg and Igi&#263; 2012), ancestral state estimation for ClaSSE is not implemented in diversitree.
-Therefore here we compare the ancestral state estimation of BiSSE as implemented in diversitree to the estimates made by RevBayes.
+Therefore here we compare the ancestral state estimation of BiSSE (Maddison et al. 2007) as implemented in diversitree to the estimates made by RevBayes.
 Note that in RevBayes BiSSE, ChromoSSE, and all other SSE models use the same C++ classes and algorithms, so validating ancestral state estimation for BiSSE should provide confidence